 Annual appropriated budgets are adopted for the general and enterprise funds.
-The budget for the general fund is prepared and adopted on a basis different from generally accepted accounting principles in that lease proceeds is not included in the budget.
+The budget for the general fund is prepared and adopted on a basis consistent with generally accepted accounting principles, which is the same basis of accounting used for financial reporting in these financial statements.
 Budgets are adopted by passage of a budget ordinance.
 All annual budget appropriations lapse at fiscal year end.